 Computer Aided Design (CAD) is an essential part of many streams of engineering.
 CAD is professionally used in architecture, auto parts design, space shuttle research, aeronautics, bridge construction, interior design, and even clothing and jewelry.

-A number of professional-grade CAD software like SolidWorks and Autodesk AutoCAD are not natively supported on the Linux platform.
-So today we will be having a look at the top CAD software available for Linux.
+A number of professional-grade CAD programs like SolidWorks and Autodesk AutoCAD are not natively supported on the Linux platform.
+So today we’ll be having a look at the top CAD programs available for Linux.
 Let’s dive right in.

 Best CAD Software available for Linux

-Installation instructions of Ubuntu-based Linux distributions have been provided.
-You may check the respective websites to learn the installation procedure for other distributions.
+Installation instructions for Ubuntu-based Linux distributions have been provided.
+You can check the respective websites to learn the installation procedures for other distributions.

-The list is not any specific order.
-CAD application at number one should not be considered better than the one at number three and so on.
+The list is not in any specific order.
+The CAD application at number one shouldn’t be considered better than the one at number three, and so on.

-Although FreeCAD has been the choice of many Linux users, it should be noted that FreeCAD is not a full-fledged solution.
-However, it is good to know that it is being actively developed and you can find the latest releases on GitHub as well.
+Although FreeCAD has been the choice of many Linux users, it should be noted that it’s not a full-fledged solution.
+However, it’s good to know that it’s being actively developed and you can find the latest releases on GitHub as well.

-FreeCAD does not focus on direct 2D drawings and animation of organic shapes but it’s great for design related to mechanical engineering.
+FreeCAD doesn’t focus on direct 2D drawings and animating organic shapes, but it’s great for design related to mechanical engineering.
 FreeCAD version 0.15 is available in the Ubuntu repositories.

-So, you can directly get it installed from your software center.
-If you do not find it there, you can install it by running the following command:
+So you can install it directly from your software center.
+If you don’t find it there, you can install it by running the following command:

 sudo apt install freecad

-To get newer daily builds (0.19 at the moment), simply head to the GitHub releases page to download them.
+To get newer daily builds (currently on 0.19), simply head to the GitHub releases page to download them.

-LibreCAD is a free, opensource, 2D CAD solution.
-Generally, CAD tends to be a resource-intensive task, and if you have rather modest hardware, then I’d suggest you go for LibreCAD as it is really lightweight in terms of resource usage.
-LibreCAD is a great candidate for geometric constructions.
+LibreCAD is a free and open-source 2D CAD solution.
+Generally, CAD tends to be a resource-intensive task, and if you have rather modest hardware, then I’d suggest you go for LibreCAD as it’s really lightweight in terms of resource usage.
+LibreCAD is a great tool for geometric constructions.

-As a 2D tool, LibreCAD is good but it cannot work on 3D models and renderings.
-It might be unstable at times but it has a dependable autosave that won’t let your work go wasted.
+As a 2D tool, LibreCAD is good but it doesn’t work on 3D models and renderings.
+It might be unstable at times but it has a dependable autosave that won’t let your work go to waste.

 sudo apt install librecad

-OpenSCAD is a free 3D CAD software.
-OpenSCAD is very lightweight and flexible.
-OpenSCAD is not interactive.
-You need to ‘program’ the model and OpenSCAD interprets that code to render a visual model.
-It is a compiler in a sense.
-You cannot draw the model.
-You describe the model.
+OpenSCAD is a free 3D CAD program.
+It’s very lightweight and flexible.
+OpenSCAD isn’t interactive: you need to ‘program’ the model and OpenSCAD will interpret that code to render a visual model.
+In a sense, it’s like a compiler.
+You cannot draw the model – you describe the model.

-OpenSCAD is the most complicated tool on this list but once you get to know it, it provides an enjoyable work experience.
+OpenSCAD is the most complicated tool on this list, but once you get to know it, it provides an enjoyable work environment.

-You can use the following commands to install OpenSCAD.
+You can use the following command to install OpenSCAD.

 sudo apt-get install openscad

 BRL-CAD is one of the oldest CAD tools out there.
-It also has been loved by Linux/UNIX users as it aligns itself with *nix philosophies of modularity and freedom.
+It’s also a favorite of Linux/UNIX users as it aligns itself with the *nix philosophies of modularity and freedom.

-BRL-CAD was started in 1979, and it is still developed actively.
-Now, BRL-CAD is not AutoCAD but it is still a great choice for transport studies such as thermal and ballistic penetration.
-BRL-CAD underlies CSG instead of boundary representation.
-You might need to keep that in mind while opting for BRL-CAD.
+The BRL-CAD project started in 1979, and it’s still developed actively.
+Now, BRL-CAD isn’t AutoCAD, but it’s still a great choice for transport studies such as thermal and ballistic penetration.
+BRL-CAD uses CSG instead of boundary representation.
+You might need to keep that in mind if you opt for BRL-CAD.
 You can download BRL-CAD from its official website.

-QCAD is a commercially available open-source CAD software based on Qt framework.
+QCAD is a commercially available open-source CAD program based on the Qt framework.

-In other words, the free community edition will be restricted to certain features.
+In other words, the free community edition is restricted to certain features.

-QCAD may not be the best CAD software there is but the UI and the options get a lot of things done.
-So, if you are interested to try an open-source CAD software, you may download the trial version to test-drive it.
+QCAD may not be the best CAD software there is, but the UI and the options it provides are good for many uses.
+So if you’re interested in trying open-source CAD software, you can download the trial version to test-drive it.

-You can opt for the trial version first – which runs for 15 minutes and then you need to restart the session.
-And, if you like using the trial version, you can consider upgrading it.
+You can opt for the trial version first, which runs for 15 minutes before you need to restart the session.
+And if you like using the trial version, you can consider upgrading it.

-Yet another alternative as suggested by some of our readers.
+Yet another alternative suggested by some of our readers.